Percent to Fraction Calculator

 Converting percentages to mixed numbers

-The algorithm of converting percentages into mixed numbers is the same as that of converting percentages into fractions, with the final simplification step also including improper fraction to mixed number conversion.
-A percentage is converted into a mixed number if the initial percentage value is larger than 100%.
+The process for converting percentages into mixed numbers is nearly identical to converting them into fractions.
+The only difference is that the final simplification step includes an improper fraction to mixed number conversion.
+A percentage will be converted into a mixed number if the initial percentage value is greater than 100%.

 Example 4